Ayfri/Kore/website/src/jsMain/resources/markdown/doc/oop/Cooldowns.md

 }
 ```

-This split keeps the “can I use it?” check separate from the event or action that actually starts the cooldown.
+This split keeps the "can I use it?" check separate from the event or action that actually starts the cooldown.

 ## Using a cooldown